Skip to main content

 • M365 Business Basic (CAD $8.10/user/month) vs Google Business Starter (CAD $8.40/user/month): Web-only apps, email, and storage.
 Comparable features at this tier.

-• M365 Business Standard (CAD $16.50/user/month) vs Google Business Standard (CAD $16.80/user/month): Similar pricing.
+• M365 Business Standard (CAD $16.50/user/month) vs Google Business Standard (CAD $16.80/user/month): Within cents of each other.
 M365 adds desktop Office apps.
 Google adds more storage and recording features.

-• M365 Business Premium (CAD $30.80/user/month) vs Google Business Plus + third-party security: This is where M365 pulls ahead.
+• M365 Business Premium (CAD $30.80/user/month) vs Google Business Plus (CAD $25.20/user/month) + third-party security: This is where M365 pulls ahead.
 Business Premium includes Defender, Intune, Entra ID P1, conditional access, and DLP.
 To match these capabilities on Google, you would need to add third-party security tools at $10 to $20/user/month on top of Google's price.

 For businesses that need security and compliance features (and most Canadian SMBs do), Microsoft 365 Business Premium often ends up being the better value.
 As part of our managed IT services, we run regular license optimization reviews so you're not overpaying for licenses your team isn't using.
+See how much that adds up in Microsoft 365 license waste.

 When to Choose Microsoft 365